judekanjamala/RelRL/README.md

 If you install Why3 from source, make sure to also install the OCaml API.
 OCamlbuild is required to build WhyRel.
 The sources are expected to compile using OCaml 4.09.1.
 Please note that WhyRel may not work with the latest version of Why3 (1.4.1).
-However, we plan to update soon.
+However, we plan to upgrade WhyRel soon.

 The recommended way of installing dependencies is by using an [opam](https://opam.ocaml.org) switch.